undefined

 10 Best Places to visit in Ilam, Nepal

-Ilam is one of the hill districts lying in Nepal's eastern development zone.
-The hill station is best known for its tea gardens, and it is one of Nepal's most populated regions.
-The unique nature and biodiversity of the place draw a great many tourists.
+Ilam is a hill district in Nepal's eastern development zone.
+The hill station is best known for its tea gardens and is one of Nepal's most populated regions.
+Its unique nature and biodiversity draw many tourists.

-Ilam is one of the popular attractions enjoyed by holidaymakers who fly to the eastern part of Nepal.
-It lies between the Himalayan ranges and offers a large variety of places in the summer season which attracts many visitors.
+Ilam is one of the popular attractions that holidaymakers who fly to the eastern part of Nepal enjoy.
+It lies between the Himalayan ranges and offers a large variety of places in the summer season, which attracts many visitors.
 We've enlisted Ilam's ten must-visit places.

 Location of Ilam in Nepal